Dette projekt tilbydes i samarbejde med organisationen FSL i Indien og nedenfor kan du læse deres beskrivelse af programmet:

 Our Support System :

 1. Orientation: The program will commence with a week-long orientation, on the 1st Monday of each month, which will prepare you for the rest of your stay in India.
-Depending on your project location, the orientation will be held either at Bangalore, or at Kundapur.
+The on-arrival orientation will be held at Kundapur.
+Hence kindly ask the participant to book their arrival flight tickets to Mangalore Airport.
 The program schedule will be sent to you at least a month in advance.

 2. Cultural Event: Once a month, we will organizes a cultural meet for all volunteers to discuss your progress, share your experiences and challenges encountered.
 It is a great opportunity to reconnect and use each other as a resource network to manage your projects.
 You will also have one-to-one on-site supervision by our coordinators, to ensure that any challenges are tracked and dealt with, at the earliest.